 This CPU lived up to the hype.
 It keeps up with every basic Windows tasks effortlessly.
 I've yet to install open world online multiplayer games like BF1 to see how this CPU keeps up, but Bioshock Infinite and Doom on 1080p and Ultra settings are easily running at 100+ fps.

 The G4560 proves that Intel can be less greedy when it wants to.
 The G4560 is basically an i3 but at $50-$110 less.
 This CPU made not only the entire i3 line up obsolete but also made the $120 gap to the i5's difficult to justify for budget gamers.
-With the release of AMD's Ryzen R5 and R3 CPUs later this year, I expect the i3's and i5's to become even more obsolete if Intel doesn't do some major price cuts.
+With the release of AMD's Ryzen R5 CPUs later this year, I expect the i3's and i5's to become even more obsolete if Intel doesn't do some major price cuts.

 Incredibly quiet and powerful CPU cooler that costs $8 less than the ITX Noctua cooler I was eyeing.